2023 Honda CRF300L Oil and Filter Change - Page 2

 Loosening the oil drain bolt, 2023 Honda CRF300L

-Remove the engine oil drain bolt and let the oil drain into the pan or pail.
+5. Remove the engine oil drain bolt and let the oil drain into the pan or pail.
 When you're unscrewing the drain bolt by hand, put a bit of upwards pressure on it.
 When you feel that it's completely unscrewed, quickly pull it down and to the side to try to avoid too much oil spilling onto your gloved hand.
 It’s easy to drop the oil drain bolt when removing it.
-Sometimes the crush washer lightly sticks to the engine case; be sure you remove the crush washer with the drain bolt; you can use a small flat-bladed screwdriver to loosen the washer after unscrewing the drain bolt a bit.
-When the oil has almost stopped draining, tip the bike from side to side a bit to drain any remaining oil.
+Sometimes the sealing washer sticks to the engine case; be sure you remove the sealing washer too; you can use a small flat-bladed screwdriver to loosen the sealing washer after unscrewing the drain bolt a bit or after completely removing the bolt.
+When the oil has almost stopped draining, tip the bike from side to side a bit to drain more of the oil.

 Draining the oil from 2023 Honda CRF300L